Barrie Hansen

-Barrie Hansen (born August 11, 1941) was a Canadian football defensive back and occasional punt returner who played for the Hamilton Tiger-Cats, Montreal Alouettes, Winnipeg Blue Bombers, and BC Lions.
+Barrie Hansen (born August 11, 1941) was a Canadian professional football defensive back and occasional punt returner who played for the Hamilton Tiger-Cats, Montreal Alouettes, Winnipeg Blue Bombers, and BC Lions.

 Hansen played college football at the California State University, Northridge.
 He joined the Alouettes in 1961 and played 3 years with them.
 He next played 3 more years with Winnipeg, missing only 3 games.
 He then played 3 more years with Hamilton from 1967 to 1969, where he won the 1967 Grey Cup.
 The following year, he reached a peak with 5 interceptions.
 His final year was at BC.

 He died February 5, 2017, in Ventura California.